98% Success Rate

 Precise planning with first-hand knowledge defining our high success rate

-Located in the Manaslu region northeast of the Annapurna region, Himlung Himal with an altitude of 7126 meters lies in the remote corner of Nepal and Tibet boarder.
-Previously a restricted region, Nepal Government opened the region only in 1992 by and so far only a few expedition teams including Japanese and French have summitted Mount Himlung.
-Expedition for Himlung Himal follows Round Annapurna route to Koto and from Koto towards Nar-phu Gaon.
-The route passes through high peaks and passes, glaciers, remote villages, narrow gullies, forests, rocks, springs, Gompas and unique cultural settlements.
+Located in the Manaslu region northeast of the Annapurna region, Himlung Himal with an altitude of 7126 meters lies in the remote corner of Nepal and Tibet border.
+Previously a restricted region, Nepal Government opened the region only in 1992 by and so far only a few expedition teams including Japanese and French have summited Mount Himlung.
+Climbing Himlung Himal follows the Round Annapurna route to Koto and from Koto towards Nar and Phu villages.
+The route passes through high peaks and passes, glaciers, remote villages, narrow gullies, forests, rocks, springs, gompas and unique cultural settlements.
 The expedition also offers mysterious culture and panoramic mountain views of Nandadevi, Rajramba, Api Himal, Kappa Chuli Peak and many more.

-We establish our Base Camp at an altitude 4,850m on a grassy land.
-While our strong team of sherpas staffs set up camps, expedition members have the chance to going up and down for acclimatization.
-Three higher camps will be set up above the Base Camp.
+We establish our base camp at an altitude of 4,850m on a grassy land.
+While our strong team of Sherpa staffs set up camps, expedition members have the chance to go up and down for acclimatization.
+Three higher camps will be set up above the base camp.
 Camp 1 at 5,450 meters.
 Camp 2 at 6150 meters.
 Camp 3 at 6375 meters.
 The last part of the summit involves steep and icy climb.
-After summitting, descend to Camp 3.
-The next day, descend to the Base Camp.
+After summiting, descend to Camp 3.
+The next day, descend to the base camp.